| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 The reliable and easy way to extract events from a key sequence so as to put

-is to use listify-key-sequence
+them in unread-command-events is to use listify-key-sequence

 (voir la section Putting Keyboard Events in Strings).